snwox/snwox.github.io/_posts/2024-11-21-(ctf)-2024-eth-escape-ctf.md

 ### NOTE
 ---
-The attack scenario used in this challenge is kind of a real-world case.
-I encountered a similar issue before but couldn’t exploit it because the function had proper access control 🙃.
-It was surprised when someone approached me after the CTF and told me he really enjoyed this challenge because he had encountered a similar bug case a few years ago lol

-I believe this challenge is pretty easy, but the time for each round was too short (two challenges in 60 minutes).
+I believe this challenge was pretty easy, but the time for each round was too short (two challenges in 60 minutes).

 In the original version, the function reverts when the vesting is completed (claimable amount is `1000` ether), and `TOTAL_STEPS` and `CLAIM_INTERVAL` were significantly longer.
 The exploit required almost 10 minutes, which often led to server timeouts.
-This meant I had to write a fully accurate script, including fetching RPC info, precise sleep timings, and more, to execute the exploit successfully.
+This meant I had to write a fully accurate script, including fetching RPC info, precise sleep timings, and more, to exploit successfully.

 ## Feel
 ---